anbonimus/Ion-atom/README.md

-# Plotting code for ion-dipole collision
+# Plotting code for ion-atom collision

 Run scattering.m to generate the plots.